Skip to main content

 • New socialization practices might be necessary to address many of the social ills facing the United States and other societies.

-This page titled 4.1: Building Blocks of Social Structure is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.1: Building Blocks of Social Structure is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?